Claude Code Plugins

 • Code comments for complex logic

-• No debugging logs in production code
+• No debugging logs or wrap in __DEV__

 • Consistent formatting